-The Investigation Team was assigned by the Iran Civil Aviation Organization (CAO) president and a supervision team by Minster of Road and Urban development.
+The Investigation Team was assigned by Iran Civil Aviation Organization (CAO) president and a supervision team by Minster of Road and Urban development. .

 In accordance with Annex 13 to the ICAO Chicago Convention the Notification was sent to ICAO and the BEA, France (as a State of Design and Manufacturer), TSB, Canada (as a State of Engine Design and Manufacturer).
 In accordance with Annex 13 items 4.5 and 4.6 these States assigned their Accredited Representatives to support the investigation.
-The BEA sent accredited representative accompanying his advisors from ATR Company for onsite investigation.
+The BEA sent accredited representative accompanying their advisors from ATR Company for onsite investigation.

-Investigation team requested laboratory analysis on ELT and EGPWS of the aircraft.
+The investigation team requested laboratory analysis on ELT and EGPWS of the aircraft.
 These components were picked up from wreckage and sent to France laboratories and related conclusions were sent to the investigation team.

-No criminal investigation has been conducted due to any sign of criminal act on the accident scenario.
+No criminal investigation has been conducted due to the fact no sign of criminal act on the accident scenario was found.